 Step 15:

-After making sure the plate is flush with the leg clamp the leg in place.
+After ensuring the plate is flush with the leg clamp, the leg is placed.
 Start welding by first tacking the piece into place.

 Step 16: